gs-niteesh/gs-niteesh.github.io/week/week6.md

 7. ti_scm.h
 8. ti_scm.c

+One thing to note is that we will not be removing the ti_hwmods driver from libBSD after importing it to RTEMS this is because the driver is not possible to port to RTEMS as it is since it has dependency on the device structure in libBSD instead we will be modifying it slightly to cater the local BSP drivers and let the driver present in libBSD to cater the libBSD drivers.

 Once we import these files to RTEMS, we use the FreeBSD structure to do the required modifications to make them work with RTEMS.